rudrajit15/MIL-for-Breast-Cancer-Histology-Images/README.md

 # MIL-for-Breast-Cancer-Histology-Images
 Multiple Instance Learning using Bayesian Learning & Self-supervised Learning on features extracted from CNNs.

 'Bayesian_MIL' folder contains Python implementation of the algorithm for MIL proposed in "Bayesian multiple instance learning: automatic feature selection and inductive transfer" (link - http://www.engr.uconn.edu/~jinbo/doc/mil_icml2008.pdf).
-The Report file contains details of the results of MIL on 2 datasets using this algorithm applied on features extracted from an auto-encoder.
+'Report' contains details of the results of MIL on 2 datasets using this algorithm applied on features extracted from an auto-encoder.

 'Attention_MIL' folder contains modifications to the implementation of the deep attention based MIL Algorithm proposed in https://arxiv.org/abs/1802.04712
 It overfits a lot!